-The Mineralogist .--- The description and locality of every important Mineral in the United States.
+The Mineralogist .--- The description and Jocality of every important Mineral in the United States.

 (Continued.)
 CHROMATE OF IRON.

-brownish black color; brown powder; rather metallic lustre; uneven fracture; and specific gravity of about 4.
-Infusible; opaque brittle.
-Found at Milford, Ct.; Cummington, Mass.; Staten Island, N. Y.; Hoboken, N. J.; in detached masses on the Westchester and Lancaster roads, from 10 to 14 miles from Philadelphia; Barehills, near Baltimore, Md.; Loudon Co., Va.
+Occurs in masses, grains and crystals, of a of property, and thousands and thousands of brownish black color; brown powder; rather metallic lustre ; uneven fracture ; and specific gravity of about 4.
+Infusible ; opaque brittle.
+Found at Milford, Ct.; Cummington, Mass.; Staten Island, N. Y.; Hoboken, N. J:; in detached masses on the Westchester and Lancaster roads, from 10 to 14 miles from Philadelphia; Barehills, near Baltimore, Md.; Loudon Co., Va.

 CARBONATE OF IRON.
 Occurs in masses composed of crystalline plates of a yellowish color; vitreous lustre; specific gravity of 4.
 Its surface presents a white color when scratched.
-Translucent, when newly broken; infusible; yields to the knife solves in aquafortis.
+Translucent, when newly broken ; infusible ; yields to the knife .slowly dissolves in aquafortis.
 Exposed to the air, its surface becomes of a brownish black color.
 Occurs at Milford, Ct.; and near Baltimore.
 Md.

 CARBURET OF IRON.
 (RLACKLEAD.
 Occursamorphous and in crystals, of a dark steel-gray color; glittering lustre; and specific gravity of 2.
 Unctuous to the touch, and soils the fingers.
 Found at Sturbridge, Mass.; Mount Monadnock, Sutton and Chester, N. H.; Cornwall, Sharon, Hebron and Tolland.
 Ct.; near Lakes George and Champlain, and N. Y. City, N. Y.; Transylvania, Va.